-FIGURE 3.7 Diffusion of digital government and GovTech initiatives, 2000-20 country-specific challenges in line with their priorities, policies, and action plans, using available capacity and budget resources.
+Based on the GovTech data set, there are 174 dedicated e-government or digital government entities with approved strategies or action plans (figure 3.7).
+Most of these countries are improving the digital government ecosystem to address country-specific challenges in line with their priorities, policies, and action plans, using available capacity and budget resources.
 Despite increasing investments in infrastructure and the availability of GovTech institutions and strategy documents, many governments around the world continue to face challenges in the implementation of solutions related to capacity and resource constraints, digital inclusion, data privacy, cybersecurity, and other factors.